Subliminal Advertising VII: Ghosts from Epinal

 At my grandparents’ house, hanging on the wall of the lavatory were a couple of Epinal printings, old images that peddlers used to sell as entertainment, as one would have some pleasant time looking for the hidden objects in them.
 These printings were quite popular, and some really tricky as riddles, even though the caption or legend told viewers in florid style what object to look for.
-Thus, family members and guests could enjoy at my grandparents’ house the riddles while in the lavatory.
+Thus, relatives and guests at my grandparents’ house could enjoy the riddles while in the lavatory.

 In the following case studies, 47 to 52, from the April 2015 issue of the magazine Vogue (American edition), besides a few new cases of sex embeds, I presently extend the scope of the ‘Subliminal Advertising’ series by providing examples of hidden objects Epinal-wise (Cases 51 and 52).

-Before, as you may have heard or read about Wilson Bryan Key in dismissing and disparaging terms, if you have ever read or heard of him at all, it will be useful to quote some respected scholars who ackowledge his contribution.
-The following lines are taken from the book Sex in Advertising, 2003, editor by Tom Reichert and Jacqueline Lambiase.
+Before, as you may have heard or read about Wilson Bryan Key in dismissing and disparaging terms, if you have ever read or heard of him at all, it will be useful to quote some respected scholars who acknowledge his contribution.
+The following lines are taken from the book Sex in Advertising, 2003, ed.
+Tom Reichert and Jacqueline Lambiase.
 W.B.
 Key authored a chapter in this book, which is certainly one of his last written contributions (he died in 2008).
 Interestingly, in the section ‘About the Contributors’, the editors have this to say about him: ‘He is currently CEO of Mediaprobe Inc., an international consulting and educational firm, and is writing a new book on media analysis.’
-To my knowledge, the book here alluded to has never been published; it would be great if the manuscript, even if unfinished, could some day find its way to a publisher.
+To my knowledge, the book alluded to has never been published; it would be great if the manuscript, even if unfinished, could someday find its way to a publisher.

 This book also includes original work by Wilson Key, one of the most prolific (and widely read) writers on the issue of sexual embeds in advertising and media [and, in fact, the one author who discovered and exposed the practice.
 FB].
 Key’s writings … have sold millions and influenced not only a generation, but sparked considerable controversy as well. (p. x)